-A wife is entitled for maintenance upon proof that the husband has neglected or refused to maintain her and further that she is unable to maintain herself.
-Wife is entitled for an order for maintenance against her husband.
+A wife is entitled to maintenance upon proof that the husband has neglected or refused to maintain her and further that she is unable to maintain herself.
+Wife is entitled to an order for maintenance against her husband.

-Maintenance order can be passed by the Magistrate under section 125 of the code of criminal procedure.
-If wife is victim of domestic violence she can seek maintenance order under section 20 of the protection of woman from domestic violence act.
+Maintenance orders can be passed by the Magistrate under section 125 of the code of criminal procedure.
+If the wife is a victim of domestic violence she can seek maintenance order under section 20 of the protection of a woman from a domestic violence act.

 Definition of domestic violence – For the purposes of this Act, any act omission or commission or conduct of the respondent shall constitute domestic violence in case it-